 According to preliminary data, 2018 showed the lowest number of traffic fatalities on Montana roads in almost 70 years.
 Reports show that 181 people died in the state as a result of traffic crashes over the year.

+Can you get a loan on a car accident settlement?
 At Nova Legal Funding, we offer pre-settlement loans for citizens of Montana involved in car accident cases.
 The most common cases we cover are:

 - Pedestrian accident

 - Car accident